adambuttrick/crossref-preprint-matching/preprint_matching/README.md

 ## **Description of Strategy**

-This strategy attempts to find potential preprint versions corresponding to input published works.
+This strategy attempts to find preprint matches for published works inputs.
 It uses the Crossref API and applies scoring based on metadata similarity.

-### **Search Approach and Candidate Filtering**
+### Search Approach and Candidate Filtering

 1. A bibliographic query string is built using metadata extracted from the input Crossref JSON: the main `title` (and `subtitle`, if present), `publication year`, and the family names of authors.
-These components are normalized using unidecode, lowercasing, and removing punctuation before constructing the query.
+These fields are normalized using unidecode, lowercasing, and removing punctuation before constructing the query.
-2. The query targets the Crossref `/works` endpoint via a robust HTTP session, using the `query.bibliographic` parameter and returning up to 25 candidates.
+2. The query searches the Crossref `/works` endpoint, using the `query.bibliographic` parameter and returning up to 25 candidates.
 The maximum query length is capped (default 5000).
-3. Candidates retrieved from Crossref are filtered to include only preprints by accepting only works where the type field is posted-content.
+3. Candidates retrieved from Crossref are filtered to include only preprints by accepting only works where the type field `posted-content`.

-### **Scoring Logic, Weights, and Heuristics:**
+### Scoring Logic, Weights, and Heuristics:

 The strategy employs weighted scoring based on year, title, and author similarity, incorporating fuzzy matching and heuristics.

 * **Year Score:**
-  * Compares the published article's year with the preprint candidate's year (extracted from fields like published-online, issued, etc.).
+  * Compares the published article's year with the preprint candidate's year of publication.
-  * Assigns scores based on the difference (`article_year - preprint_year`): a score of 0.0 is given if the difference is negative (article published before preprint).
+  * A score is assigned based on the difference between the published work and candidate's year of publication (`article_year - preprint_year`): a score of 0.0 is given if the difference is negative (article published before preprint).
 A score of 1.0 is given for a difference of 0-2 years, 0.9 for 3 years, 0.8 for 4 years, and 0.0 for all larger differences.
-Returns 0.0 if years cannot be compared.
 * **Title Score:**
   * Compares normalized titles.
-Normalization includes Unicode handling, accent removal, lowercasing, and punctuation stripping.
+Normalization includes converting Unicode strings to their ASCII representation, lowercasing, and removal of punctuation.
   * Uses a weighted blend of fuzzy matching scores from the rapidfuzz library: `0.4 * token_set_ratio + 0.4 * token_sort_ratio + 0.2 * WRatio`.
   * Applies a penalty (`*= 0.7`) if one title starts with a keyword (e.g., "correction", "erratum", "reply", "retraction") while the other does not.
 * **Author Score:**
   * Applies several heuristics for comparing normalized author lists from the article and the preprint candidate:
     * A match between valid, normalized ORCIDs results in a similarity score of 1.0 for that author pair.
     * For authors without an ORCID match, the strategy iteratively finds the most similar pair of authors between the two lists using `fuzz.token_sort_ratio` on pre-calculated name variations (e.g., "J Smith", "Smith J", "John Smith").
-    * For efficiency with large author lists, the strategy compares sorted strings of all family names using fuzz.token_sort_ratio.
+    * For efficiency, when a record contains large author lists, the strategy compares sorted strings of all family names using fuzz.token_sort_ratio.
     * The final author score is based on the sum of matched pair scores, normalized by the total number of authors from both lists: (`2.0 * score_sum) / total_authors`.
 * **Final Weighted Score:** Calculated as: (`weight_year * year_score + weight_title * title_score + weight_author * author_score) / (total_weights)`.
 Default weights heavily favor the title (`2.0`), followed by authors (`0.8`), and year (`0.4`).

-### **Match Selection**
+### Match Selection

-1. Only candidates achieving a final weighted score greater than or equal to min_score (default 0.85) are considered potential matches.
+1. Only candidates achieving a final weighted score greater than or equal to a min_score (default 0.85) are considered potential matches.
-2. Among these, only candidates whose scores are within max_score_diff (default `0.03`) of the highest score are returned as the final match(es).
-This selects the best result(s) when multiple candidates have very similar high scores.
+2. Among these, only candidates whose scores are within max_score_diff (default `0.03`) of the highest score are returned as the final match to select the best result when multiple candidates have similar high scores.

 ### Results